The advice below is for Guidelines only

 - Have FUN & Respect Nature!

-SUP Rentals Limited is a responsible Hirer of water based equipment and we value our customers safety as our #1 priority.
+SUP Hire UK is a responsible Hirer of SUP equipment and we value our customers’ safety as our #1 priority.

-SUP Rentals Limited carries specialist SUP Hire Public Liability Insurance up to £3 Million.
-This means that if customers have an accident on our boards and damage someone else’s equipment, our insurance can pay up to £3 Million in costs whilst the boards are under hire.
+We hold Public Liability Insurance up to £10 Million.
+This means that if customers damage someone else’s equipment whilst using our equipment correctly, our insurance can pay up to £10 Million in costs whilst the boards are under hire.

-Our equiment is also insured for Loss, damage and theft.
-Under UK Law, the equipment can only be insured once and we have done this already.
-Should the equipment be lost, damaged, beyond reasonable repair or stolen whilst under the HIRE AGREEMENT PERIOD, customers will be charged a maximum of £300, and any claims would be made under SUP Rentals Limited’s insurance policy.
+Our equipment is also insured for Loss, damage and theft.
+Should the equipment be lost, damaged, beyond reasonable repair or stolen whilst under the HIRE AGREEMENT PERIOD, customers will be charged a maximum of £200, and any claims would be made under our insurance policy with our lawyers.

-For more details on the details of the Terms of the Rental please read our Hirer Agreement.
+For more details on the details of the Terms of the Rental please read our Remote SUP Hirer Terms.

 Peace of Mind